Imagine your dream spiritual vacation to India.

 - And a ton of excitement.

 You’re so excited you accidentally forget to book travel insurance and find a hotel.
-After all, this is a spiritual vacation not a package-deal.
+After all, this is a spiritual vacation to India, not some dodgy package-holiday.

 You did remember to book the flight though, so you can at least get there.